Gluten Free Biscuits with Scallions

 This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

-These flaky and buttery Gluten Free Biscuits with Scallions are the perfect savory side dish for a holiday feast, or any meal!
+These flaky, buttery Gluten Free Biscuits with Scallions are the perfect savory side dish for a holiday feast or meal!
+Made with no egg, no dairy, and using only gluten-free ingredients, these are the perfect biscuits for everyone to enjoy.

 platter of gluten free biscuits with scallions